tgraupmann/TAGENIGMA-Docs/Setup-For-Fuse-CC.md

 #### Setup the UFPS Player

 The menu item `Fuse->Setup NavMesh [UFPS Player]` is only available when `UFPS` is enabled.
-The menu item creates a UFPS player with a `Visual Aspect` for `NavMesh Agents` to sense.
+The menu item creates a `UFPS` player with a `Visual Aspect` for `NavMesh Agents` to sense.
 The `UFPS` player has a `first-person` controller and is capable of running around the obstacle course.
 The `UFPS` has the damage handlers, colliders, and a starting inventory already setup.
 Since `UFPS` players have their own cameras, the default `Main Camera` is disabled.
+At this point, the player can run around the scene and shoot.

 ![image_6](Setup-For-Fuse-CC/image_6.png)